 - Play with scenarios.
 Territory modeling can take your results from good to great.
-Modeling correctly requires not just know-how, but also the right data and tools to ensure the end result is decisive.
+Correct modeling requires experience supported by the right data and tools to ensure the end result is decisive.
 Flexible sales performance management software allows you to evaluate different scenarios and reach the right decisions.
-Running different territory simulations with real data can show you the overall impact on all affected individuals, being directly or through hierarchy rollups.
+Running different territory simulations with real data can show you the overall impact on all affected individuals, directly or through hierarchy rollups.
 Modeling enables you to size territories effectively, forecast with greater accuracy, and budget appropriately.

 - Evaluate skill distribution.
 Assess individual contribution and draw the conclusions that will help you sustain sales performance with a consistent coverage of territories.
 Identify top, average and low performers.
 Look where growth rates are highest and which are the most stable segments.
-Translate all KPI data into meaningful percentages, such as which territories are below the national or regional average..
+Translate all KPI data into meaningful percentages, such as which territories are below the national or regional average.
 You sit on a mountain of data, so use it!
 This way, you will know where you have to work harder, transfer knowledge, or improve team performance.
-Also, you can tell where you have to partner with HR to retain and/or develop talent.
+Also, you can identify areas that require a partnership with HR to retain and/or develop talent.

 - Analyze tenure and turnover.
 You know what losing experienced reps can do to your sales performance.
-The typical business-to-business sales rep costs over $29,000 to replace, and 7.3 months to hire and onboard, as indicated in the study Beyond the Commission by Aberdeen.
+Research from DePaul University indicates that it takes an average of 6.2 months to replace an open sales position.
+And the bottom line impact of losing an experienced rep is about $115,000 ($29,000 acquisition costs, $36,000 training costs, and $50,000 in lost sales.
 What do you do when that happens?
 Start by mapping turnover to sales performance to identify geographies where the two trend lines sharply diverge.
 You then have a few ways to manage the situation: partner with HR to improve employee engagement in trouble areas, involve Sales Ops to reassign talent to the geographies most in need, or adjust compensation plans within those regions to increase retention through long-term incentives.
 In a similar way, the expectation is that tenure should drive sales performance, so look for signs where they are going separate ways.